nyc-crh/site/content/gallery/nyc-schools-what-they-cost.md

 title: New York City's Schools and What They Cost
 author:
 citation: >
- "New York City's Schools and What They Cost" in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/nyc-schools-what-they-cost."
+ "New York City's Schools and What They Cost," in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/nyc-schools-what-they-cost.
 imageFeatured: nyc-schools-what-they-cost.jpg
 imageFeaturedAlt: Boys of different ages work in a woodshop
+detailedDescription:
 embed: nyc-schools-what-they-cost.pdf
 embedTitle: New York City's Schools and What They Cost
 text: nyc-schools-what-they-cost
 mapembed:
 audio:
 audioTitle:
+audioTranscript:
 video:
 videoTitle:
+closeRdImg:
+closeRdLink:
 eventname: >
  *The New York Times* published a feature article about the complex NYC school system.
 The city struggled to accommodate all students as enrollment increased in part because of compulsory education laws and bans on child labor.
 caption: This article describes various types of classes and categories of children and adults being educated in the New York City public school system.
 Photographs show boys working in a woodshop, boys exercising on a covered rooftop, and the outside of a school building.
-archive_source: >
- *The New York Times*
+archive_source: "*The New York Times*"
 source_link: https://www.nytimes.com/1908/09/13/archives/new-york-citys-schools-and-what-they-cost-the-greatest-system-in.html
-copyright: Public Domain
+copyright: Public domain
 categories:
 - k-12 education
 tags:
 - ableist segregation
 - disabled people
-- intellectual disability
+- intellectual disabilities
-- physical disability
+- physical disabilities
 - Deaf culture
 - blindness & low-vision
-- emotional disability
+- emotional disabilities
 - disability labels
-- photography & imagery
+- photography, imagery, & visual representation
-- institutions
+- institutionalization of disabled people and people labeled disabled
 - school facilities
 questions:
 - What do the authors see as the biggest challenge facing the school system?